AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

         searchQuery: {
             offset: 0,
             limit: 10,
-            token: null,// Obtain a next token as the start point to scan the next page.
+            token: null,// Obtain the nextToken as the start point to scan the next page.
 The data type is byte stream.
             query: {
                 queryType: TableStore.QueryType.MATCH_ALL_QUERY
             },